seiKiMo-Inc/docs/docs/laudiolin/privacy-policy.md

 **Last updated and effective: April 7, 2024**

-This privacy policy applies to the app <strong>Laudiolin</strong> developed by seiKiMo-Inc who we may refer to as "we".
+This privacy policy applies to the app **Laudiolin** developed by seiKiMo-Inc who we may refer to as "we".

 Your privacy is important to us.
 Our policy is to respect your privacy regarding any information we